Alan0693/PStyle-3D/README.md

 ## (2) Datasets
 To accomplish the portrait style domain adaptation task, we use a natural face dataset as the source domain and some artistic portrait datasets as the target style domain.
-- Natural face dataset: Flickr-Faces-HQ（[FFHQ](https://github.com/NVlabs/ffhq-dataset)).
+- Natural face dataset: Flickr-Faces-HQ ([FFHQ](https://github.com/NVlabs/ffhq-dataset)).
 It containing 70,000 high-quality face images.